kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	:align: center
 	:scale: 55

-The :math:`\gamma` parameter, estimated by :math:`g`, is the difference in intercept when changing impellers.
+The :math:`\gamma` parameter, estimated by :math:`g`, is the difference in intercept when using a different impeller type.
 Note that the lines are parallel.

 .. math::